 Defensive Pokémon are usually a pain to use, but Cloyster actually has some pretty solid attack stats and all right options for using them, including possibly the best physical Ice attack in the game given the right passive ability.
 Plus, it gets weird tools like traps and stat-boosting moves on top of that.
 She’s just a fantastic and flexible contender.
 Except for her special-defense.
 Keep her far, far away from that accursed electro-rodent.

-Shellder gets some attention for being linked lore-wise to the somewhat more visible Slowpoke, and Cloyster gets a little boost for being prominently used by one of Red and Blue’s Elite Four (the game’s final bosses), which give both a little note without making them spotlight features.
+Shellder gets some attention for being linked lore-wise to the evolution of the somewhat more visible Slowpoke, and Cloyster gets a little boost for being prominently used by one of Red and Blue’s Elite Four (the game’s final bosses), which give both a little note without making them spotlight features.
 They’re actually fairly of popular, considering that they don’t make for the traditional idea of cute mascot characters.

 Of the five Ice-type Pokémon available in the original 151, the majority are all water-type marine life, with the two outliers being a one-off legendary monster and the bizarro creature that is Jynx.
 It’s kind of a shame that the Ice type took a while to find its own footing, but luckily Shellder and Cloyster are pretty interesting choices within that realm.